 Leaders: Joan Miquel CANALS (URV), Jorge RICARDO DA SILVA (ISA LISBOA), Matteo MARANGON (U. PADOVA)

-The objective of this workgroup is to prepare network projects.
+The key objective of this workgroup is to favour networking between partners aimed at the preparation of joint projects.

 The group is actively involved in oenology, engineering innovations and processes challenges with several approaches.

 The main subjects of interest are:

 - Grapes and wines quality control, innovative analysis and markers, sensorial aspects (aromas, phenolics, polysaccharides ...)